 (j) Intra-oral radiographic equipment that can withstand heat sterilization.

 (4) All heat sterilizing devices must be tested for proper function on a weekly basis by means of a biological monitoring system that indicates microorganism kill.
 The biological monitoring system used must include a control to verify proper microbial incubation.
 In the event of a positive biological spore test, the dentist must take immediate remedial action to ensure that heat sterilization is being accomplished.
-Immediate remedial action is following manufacturer guidelines and performing a second biological spore test.
-In the event a second positive biological spore test occurs, the device must be removed from service until repaired.
-Proof of such repair must be maintained with the testing documentation.

 (5) Biological monitoring documentation: